ibi/wf-extension-tutorial/README.md

 [Insert Screenshot here!
 Screenshot of rendered chart]

+Assuming your stand-alone **JS Viz** renders with the stubbed WebFOCUS API objects you created, you're ready to proceed to Section 2 which will focus on creating a WebFOCUS extension and how to deploy it to your WebFOCUS environment.

 ## 2: Creating a WebFOCUS Extension ##

 In the extensions github repository, there's already a good explanation of how to create a WebFOCUS extension that can be found here: